OmarGtz/Vangoghstagram/README.md

 * Use Zenhub [Chrome Extension].
 * Use React Native for Android/iOS build.
+* An authentication screen that captures a user's email and password.
+* Store the last 5 uploaded images and apply them a Post-realism filter using TensorFlow.

 ### Android
 * Use Retrofit for API calls.